ACO Food Drive

 Allen Community Outreach Food Drive Information

 Food insecurity and hunger are unfortunate realities in and around the City of Allen.
-In 2017, Allen Community Outreach distributed nearly 700,000 pounds of food and household items to persons in need, and the need around us continues to grow.
-We are now providing food to a third more people than we were each month last year.
+In 2018, Allen Community Outreach distributed nearly 900,000 pounds of food and household items to persons in need, and the need around us continues to grow.
 Members of our community continue to require help with groceries so that they can use their income for other critical expenses like housing, utilities, transportation, and medical needs.
 A food drive for Allen Community Outreach is a great way for you, your family, or your group to help our neighbors by providing the food that is a fundamental need for us all, and every donation helps.

 We hope that the information that follows will help you hold a successful food drive and will help us support you in your work.
 We’ve been assisting the people around us for more than thirty years, and we are eager to partner with you!
 If you have any questions, please contact us at firstname.lastname@example.org or call 972-727-9131.